Tomahawk, West Virginia

 Tomahawk is an unincorporated community on Back Creek in Berkeley County, West Virginia, United States.
 The community is named for a nearby series of springs in the shape of a tomahawk.
 The community includes the historic Tomahawk Presbyterian Church, established c.
 1745, and its adjacent community cemetery, which has gravestones dating to the late 18th century.
+Tomahawk also has a popular dirt bike racetrack.
 The community lies 9.5 miles from Martinsburg.

 Tomahawk Spring and the Park's Gap Bridge were listed on the National Register of Historic Places in 1994.